 One position early June-late July 2018

-Assists Associate Artistic Director with copying, filing, data entry, artist management, and schedule management.
+Assists Associate Artistic Director with copying, filing, data entry, artist management, housing, transportation, and schedule management.
 Works closely with artistic and administrative staff to schedule rehearsals and other events.
 Must possess sound judgment, initiative, excellent organizational and communication skills, and the ability to remain composed under pressure.
 Writing and computer skills required.
+Must be able to lift up to 25 pounds.
 Some knowledge of music, opera, and rehearsal procedure desirable.

 BOX OFFICE ADMINISTRATION